cedelmaier/dragonfruit/gromacs/README.md

 	module load cuda/9.2
 	source /nas/longleaf/apps/gromacs/???

-## Flatiron Institute: Skylake: Loading GROMACS
+## Flatiron Institute: Rome: Loading GROMACS
 For the Flatiron computers, to load gromacs with the plumed compilation, this seems to work the best.